By Amy Gorin, MS, RDN

 I'm excited to share my top career-change advice with you.
 I'm so glad I went looking for a career change, because getting an RD degree was one of the best things I ever did for my professional self!

 Before I became a dietitian, I was a magazine editor in New York City.
 And that career at times was as glam as it appeared in the movie "How to Lose a Guy in 10 Days."
 But I had a dream to become a registered dietitian nutritionist (RDN).

 And so I went back to school to become a nutritionist, while working a demanding job full-time.
 I'm sharing how I did it, plus answering the most common questions I get about making a career change to become a registered dietitian.

 If starting a new career as a registered dietitian nutritionist is your dream, you can do it, too!

 Why I Pursued a Nutritionist Career

-You might assume that because I'm a second-career dietitian I disliked my first career.
+You might assume that because I'm a second-career dietitian that I disliked my first career.
 But that's not the case at all.
 I loved being a magazine editor.
-I love word-smithing other people's writing, making good copy even better and sometimes spectacular.
+I love word smithing other people's writing, making good copy even better and sometimes spectacular.

 Q: Can you work full-time and complete your nutrition coursework at the same time?